Xylophone and Marimba Building E-Books from Jim McCarthy

 Box resonated simple xylophones have never been suitable for the serious percussion student, and certainly not to practice at home.
 Most beginning percussion students if they want to learn tuned percussion have been forced to start on glockenspiel (orchestral bells), and then get a concert xylophone or marimba if and when they can afford one.

-If you've ever listened to a beginner percussionist practicing on the bells... you very quickly realise that bells can be extremely loud and piercing due to the small metal bars that they are made from.
+And if you've ever listened to a beginner percussionist practicing on the bells... you very quickly realise that bells can be extremely loud and piercing due to the small metal bars that they are made from.
 Don't get me wrong - these instruments do have their place.
 In fact I've even designed and built them myself and the plans are available here.

 Finally though... there is another,.. way better option - A small wooden marimba that can be made at home from commonly available materials!